Les Rendez-vous de l’Eco: “Regaining Our Sovereignty Through a Robust Decarbonization Strategy”

 • Location: School of Economics - Richter Campus - Lecture Hall C001

 Matthieu Auzanneau, Director of the Shift Project, explains why, in his view, we have not just one compelling reason to take our decarbonization goals (the climate) very seriously, but two.
 For the Shift Project, decarbonization is the necessary path that will enable the European Union to achieve strategic autonomy.
 But this path is difficult, due to the physical limits of our domestic low-carbon energy sources and the constraints weighing on the industrial systems that will depend on them.
-This path to sovereignty through decarbonization calls for boldness and unity on par with that of the pioneers who built Europe on energy—coal and steel, nuclear power, and agricultural abundance—in the aftermath of World War II.
+This path to sovereignty through decarbonization calls for boldness and unity on a scale comparable to that of the pioneers who built Europe on energy—coal and steel, nuclear power, and agricultural abundance—in the aftermath of World War II.

 Speaker: